Power Rankings: Penguins keep precarious hold on No. 1

 1. (Last week: 1) Pittsburgh Penguins

 Two games into the second round, the Penguins have emerged as the Stanley Cup favorites in large part because of opportunistic scoring by their stars and the goaltending of Marc-Andre Fleury.
 The question is whether they can keep it up.
-Giving up a ton of shot attempts and then burying a high percentage your own few chances is a dangerous way to survive.
+Giving up a ton of shot attempts and then burying a high percentage of your own few chances is a dangerous way to survive.
 The Penguins have a postseason-high 11.2 shooting percentage at even strength (per naturalstattrick.com), and are the only playoff team in double digits.
 That's going to be tough to maintain, although the San Jose Sharks finished the postseason last year at 10.8 percent.

 2. (3) Nashville Predators

-This is the best defense of any team left in the playoffs, and Ryan Ellis' offensive production highlights that Nashville's D goes beyond just P.K.
+This is the best defense of any team left, and Ryan Ellis' offensive production highlights that Nashville's D goes beyond just P.K.
 Subban and Roman Josi.
-Ellis had goals in back-to-back games against the Blues and now has points in six consecutive playoff games.
-The Predators now have gotten seven goals in the playoffs from their defensemen.
+Ellis had goals in back-to-back games against the Blues and has points in six consecutive playoff games.
+The Predators have gotten seven goals in the playoffs from their defensemen.
 Factor in the potent top line and Nashville is shaping up to be a real Stanley Cup threat.

 3. (6) Edmonton Oilers

 The Oilers came out flat after building a 2-0 series lead at home, something you might expect from a young team.
 But you can't ignore everything the Oilers have done so far against the Anaheim Ducks, including the way they rallied after an early Game 3 deficit.
-Connor McDavid has been productive -- and his goal in Game 3 was ridiculous -- but he still hasn't had his major breakout playoff game.
-You know it's coming at some point.
-Meanwhile, guys like Cam Talbot, Leon Draisaitl and Adam Larsson are proving this team is much more than the McDavid show.
+Connor McDavid has been productive -- and his goal in Game 3 was ridiculous -- but he still hasn't had his major-breakout playoff game.
+You know it's coming.
+Meanwhile, Cam Talbot, Leon Draisaitl and Adam Larsson are proving this team is much more than McDavid.

 4. (2) Anaheim Ducks

-The Ducks turned in a statement game in beating the Oilers 6-3 on Sunday to get themselves back in the series.
-That, along with their steady pressure on Talbot in the previous games, keeps the Ducks right near the top of these rankings as a Stanley Cup contender.
+The Ducks turned in a statement game while beating the Oilers 6-3 on Sunday to get themselves back in the series.
+That, along with their steady pressure on Talbot in the previous games, keeps the Ducks right near the top of these rankings as a Cup contender.
 The veterans aren't going to get rattled by anything the playoffs throw at them, and Anaheim's fantastic defense is getting healthy.

 5. (5) Washington Capitals